 The purpose of the validation phase was to assess the overall performance of CRAM by regressing metric scores and attribute scores on Level 3 data representing expected relationships between condition and function or service (Table 2.3).
 The same models were used to guide alternative approaches for weighting and combining scores.
 CRAM performed best using the simplest combination rules without any weighting.
 The level of performance was adequate for the functions and services represented by the selected Level 3 data.
 The validation phase for estuarine wetlands and riverine/riparian systems was completed with CRAM version 4.0.
 The other types of wetlands will be validated as CRAM is implemented.
-A full report of the validation efforts to date is available at www.cramwetlands.org.
+The current status of development of each of the CRAM wetland modules is available on the CRAM website (www.cramwetlands.org).